adiimated/Song-Popularity-Prediction/README.md

 - The music industry can boost the amount of streams and downloads, which will increase income, by marketing songs that are expected to be popular.
 Resulting in a boost of income.

+### Data Sources
+We are utilizing the dataset produced by the Brazilian Federal University of Minas Gerais' computer science department.
+The dataset comes in a zip format divided into 3 directories — metadata, popularity, and song features.
+These directories contain multiple CSVs representing different tables of the MusiOSet dataset.
+The dataset contains more than 20,000 rows that are dispersed across several tables and we merge all the tables to obtain our initial data collection.

+Link: [MusicOSet Dataset]